BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

 When we divide or break a large number into small terms according to their prime factors, the process is not easy for everyone.
 A composite number has multiple factors.
-While we do prime factorization, take the smallest prime numbers.
-Otherwise, the calculation will lead to errors.
+When we do prime factorization, take the smallest prime numbers.
+Otherwise, it will lead to errors.

 The prime factorization of the composite number 12 is 22 × 31.